-Prop up your head with several pillows, which can help clear the Eustachian tubes.
-To elevate the head of your bed, place 5- to 6-inch wood blocks under the bed feet, or buy a wedge pillow, available at many medical supply stores and pharmacies, which you can place between your mattress and box springs.
+Try to sleep in a position which encourages the fluid in your ear to drain.
+Sleep on a recliner or with an extra pillow so your head is comfortably propped up.
+To elevate the head of your bed, place 5- to 6-inch wood blocks under the bed feet, or buy a wedge pillow, available at many medical supply stores, which you can place between your mattress and box springs.

-Sip water before you go to sleep.
-Swallowing can help trigger the muscles that help the Eustachian tubes open and drain, thereby reducing pain.
+Sip water before you go to sleep, or during the night.
+Alternatively, eat a light snack.
+Swallowing can help trigger the muscles that help the Eustachian tubes, or tubes that run from the middle of the ear to the back of the nasal cavity, to open and drain -- thereby reducing pain.